PostHog/posthog.com/contents/blog/google-analytics-cost.md

 Some of humanity's great mysteries: What happens after death?
 Where did life come from?
 Are aliens real?
 How much does [Google Analytics](/blog/google-analytics-to-posthog) actually cost?
 This post attempts to answer the only one that can be wrapped up in a single blog post.

-Thanks to its connection with Google, early entrance into the analytics market, and initial price tag (free), Google Analytics has long been the most popular product in its category.
+Thanks to its connection with Google, early entrance into the [web analytics](/web-analytics) market, and initial price tag (free), Google Analytics has long been the most popular product in its category.
 According to [BuiltWith](https://trends.builtwith.com/analytics/Google-Analytics), as of November 2024, it's used by 50% of the top million sites.

 Although Google Analytics is largely seen as a free product, this doesn't tell the full story.
 This post attempts to tell the rest of the story and help you figure out how much Google Analytics actually costs.